MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-connect-data.md

 ---
 title: "Connect to your customer service data"
-description: "Learn how to connect to your customer service data in Dynamics 365 Customer Service Virtual Agent."
+description: "Learn how to connect to your customer service data in Dynamics 365 Virtual Agent for Customer Service."
 keywords: ""
-ms\.date: 1/7/2019
+ms\.date: 2/26/2019
 ms.service:
   - "dynamics-365-ai"
 ms.topic: article